Who does the program serve? Eight Grade and High School Students in the Indianapolis Area. This year we anticipate serving up to 25 students.

 - The HSCC programs are designed to expose our youth to the concepts of computers and give them the expertise to develop web applications.
 Annually, the students of the BDPA Indianapolis chapter participate in regional competitions.
 BDPA Indianapolis chapter is able to send one team of 3 to 5 students to the BDPA Annual Technology Conference to compete against teams from chapters all over the country.

 When does the program meet?
-The program meets every Saturday beginning in January of 2016.
+The program meets every Saturday beginning in February.
 Regional competitions are normally held in June (exceptions for holiday weekends, spring break, inclement weather).

 Where does the program meet?
-The program meets at IUPUI School of Informatics in Room IT167.
+The program meets at IUPUI School of Informatics in Room IT355 and IT357.

 How are the participants of the program served?